-A Pancreas transplant can significantly improve the quality of life of the patients.
-However, there are certain practices and measures that you need to follow to live a normal life.
+An intestinal transplant can improve the quality of life of the patients significantly.
+However, there are certain measures and practices that you need to follow to live a normal and healthy life.

 Please fill out the form & our representative will contact you within 24hrs.